 If you’re on a Delighted Premium paid plan, you’ll be able to configure recommended Additional Questions that shed light on who your customers are, what competitors they’re considering, and more.
 We’ll suggest the most effective additional questions to ask.

 2. Decide who should receive your survey, when, and how.
-PMF surveys are available on all of our survey distribution channels (web, in-app via SDK, email, link URL, and kiosk).
+PMF surveys are available on all of our survey distribution channels (web or email survey, in-app via SDK, link URL, and kiosk).
 Set custom triggers with the free Delighted Rest API and pre-built integrations.